-Keep in mind that any sort of immune challenge, whether it be from a virus, from pollutants and toxic exposure, infections, or disease, will increase one’s need for ascorbate/vitamin C. Here at the Center for Better Bones we generally begin our clients on 2,000 to 4,000 mg/day of fully reduced, fully buffered ascorbate and increase or decrease as appropriate.
+Keep in mind that any sort of immune challenge, whether it be from a virus, from pollutants and toxic exposure, infections, or disease, will increase one’s need for ascorbate/vitamin C. Here at the Center for Better Bones we generally begin our clients on 4,000 mg/day of fully reduced, fully buffered ascorbate and increase or decrease as appropriate.

 Table 1 Vitamin C and Hip Fracture Studies

 |15- to 17-year follow-up of the Framingham Osteoporosis Study||958 adult men and women (mean age 75).
 Participants were divided into three groups based on vitamin C intake.||The group with the highest vitamin C intake had a significantly lower risk of hip fracture as compared to those in the lowest tertile.
 They had the fewest hip fractures and lower risk of all non-vertebral fractures compared to the group with the lowest intake.||https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2766028/ |

 |Greater vitamin C intake was associated with lower risk of hip fracture and osteoporosis, as well as higher BMD at femoral neck and lumbar spine. |